Welcome to your amazing marketing career!

 Join bloggers, podcasters, authors, newsletter writers, speakers, coaches and consultants, freelancers, and YouTubers at THE learning and networking event for content entrepreneurs.

 Photos of Heidi Cohen – ©2019, Heidi Cohen – Permission to use them is granted on the condition that you link to this article.

-Photos of contributors are sourced from Twitter profiles
+Photos of contributors are sourced from Twitter or LinkedIn profiles